webchick/webchick.tech/clt0mbeu600050al69ho05jli.md

 ## **#3b: Make sure your manager *agrees* with your plans. ;-)**

 Write down what you plan to do, how it ties to goals elsewhere in the org, and how you plan to tell if you were successful at it.
-We'll get more into the wild word of data and measuring impact in a later episode; in the meantime, a good general rule is to make your goals [SMART](https://www.bitesizelearning.co.uk/resources/smart-goals-meaning-examples):
+We'll get more into the wild world of data and measuring impact in a later episode; in the meantime, a good general rule is to make your goals [SMART](https://www.bitesizelearning.co.uk/resources/smart-goals-meaning-examples):

 ![](https://images.squarespace-cdn.com/content/v1/6348398d9d21fd6277c64f96/9b283a6f-e42e-42cd-8f20-a7ca06265c9a/SMART+goals+definition.png?format=2500w align="center")